 Trisha

-Fisk works in the Hokianga in the
+Fisk farmed in the Hokianga in the

 northwest of New Zealand at the bottom of